-- 2.2.4 An example of a command issued by the Server Device might be for the Client Device to generate a specific Data Record.
-The Client Device encodes its response to that Server Device command within its next Client Device Message. - 2.2.5 Each exchange within the Message Layer is initiated by the Client Device transmitting a Client Device Message.
-By contrast, the Command and Response mechanism within the Protocol Layer is initiated by the Server Device issuing a command.
-The opposing direction of these Message Layer and Protocol Layer flows is resolved by each Server Device command being encoded (or "piggy-backed") within a Server Device Message (reply) message.
-Thus, while the Server Device communication. - 2.2.6 The Client Device and the Server Device are able to monitor and influence each other's behaviour through the encoding of status information within their respective messages.
-For example, the Client Device status information includes the readiness of the Client Device to accept specific commands from the Server Device.
-Similarly, the Server Device status information includes the readiness of the Server Device to accept the transfer of Data Records from the Client Device.
+- 2.2.4 An example of a command issued by the server device might be for the client device to generate a specific data record.
+The client device encodes its response to that server device command within its next client device message. - 2.2.5 Each exchange within the Message Layer is initiated by the client device transmitting a client device message.
+By contrast, the Command and Response mechanism within the Protocol Layer is initiated by the server device issuing a command.
+The opposing direction of these Message Layer and Protocol Layer flows is resolved by each server device command being encoded (or 'piggy-backed') within a server device message (reply) message.
+Thus, while the server device can issue Protocol Layer commands, it cannot initiate Message Layer communication. - 2.2.6 The client device and the server device are able to monitor and influence each other's behaviour through the encoding of status information within their messages.
+For example, the client device status information includes the readiness of the client device to accept specific commands from the server device.
+Similarly, the server device status information includes the readiness of the readiness of the server device to accept the transfer of data records from the client device.